mP1/j2cl-maven-plugin/Readme.md

 images/*.gif
 ```

-# Building steps or phases.
+# Building tasks or phases.

 The build process involves transforming the parent project and dependencies including transitives from java into
 javascript, in reverse order.
 Reverse order here means that if the project is the root of the dependency tree, then for